jedota/Iris_alcohol_classification/README.md

 # Database link

-Request the dataset to: juan.tapia-farias@h-da.de or jtapiafarias@ing.uchile.cl
+Request the dataset to: juan.tapia-farias@h-da.de or jtapiafarias@ing.uchile.cl Only for institucional email from University.
+Requirements with personal emails will no process.

 A health committee team evaluated the captured process before it started.
 A consent form was used to capture images for all the volunteers as requested by the health committee.